Intrinsic semistable reduction loci for the iterations of non-archimedean quadratic rational functions: Introduction

-This semistability notion for $\phi$ at each point in $\sH^1$ is an extension of the corresponding potential GIT semistability one at each point in $\sH^1_{\mathrm{II}}$ (see \cite[\S1.1]{okudepth}, which extends \cite[Theorem C]{Rumely17}).
-By the slope formula \eqref{eq:slope}, the semistable intrinsic reduction locus for $\phi$ in $\sH^1$ coincides with the minimum locus of $\hypRes_\phi$ (so of $\ordRes_\phi$) in $\sH^1$, and $\phi$ has the intrinsic stable reduction at a point $\xi\in\sH^1$ if and only if $\hypRes_\phi$ takes its minimum uniquely at this $\xi$, which is always the case when $2|d$, and then $\xi\in\sH^1_{\mathrm{II}}$.
+This intrinsic semistable reduction notion for $\phi$ at any point in $\sH^1$ is an extension of the corresponding potential GIT semistable reduction one at each point in $\sH^1_{\mathrm{II}}$ (see \cite[\S1.1]{okudepth}, the result in which extends \cite[Theorem C]{Rumely17}).
+By the slope formula \eqref{eq:slope}, the intrinsic semistable reduction locus for $\phi$ in $\sH^1$ coincides with the minimum locus of $\hypRes_\phi$ (so of $\ordRes_\phi$) in $\sH^1$, and $\phi$ has an intrinsic {\em stable} reduction at a point $\xi\in\sH^1$ if and only if $\hypRes_\phi$ attains its minimum {\em uniquely} at this $\xi$, which is always the case when $2|d$, and then $\xi\in\sH^1_{\mathrm{II}}$.
+For the details on the minimum locus of $\ordRes_\phi$ (so of $\hypRes_\phi$), see \cite[\S4.11]{SilvermanDynamics}.

-In \cite[Theorem 4]{NO24}, we established a stationarity of the minimum loci of $\hypRes_{\phi^j}$ for the iterations $\phi^j$ of $\phi$ when $\phi$ is any non-archimedean polynomial $P\in K[z]$ of degree $d>1$; more precisely, $\hypRes_{P^j}$ takes its minimum uniquely at an identical point in $\sH^1$ for every integer $j\ge d-1$.
+In \cite[Theorem 4]{NO24}, we have established a stationarity of the minimum loci of $\hypRes_{\phi^j}$ for the $j$th iterations $\phi^j$ of $\phi$ ($\phi^0:=\Id_{\bP^1}$ by convention) when $\phi$ is any non-archimedean polynomial $P\in K[z]$ of degree $d>1$; more precisely, $\hypRes_{P^j}$ attains its minimum uniquely at an identical point in $\sH^1$ for every integer $j\ge d-1$.
 Our principal result is a similar stationarity result for the iterated quadratic rational functions, which is as precise as our former result for iterated polynomials.